Hamilton Tiger-Cats: Stadium

 The Tiger-Cats have played home games at Tim Hortons Field since 2014.
-The stadium is located in downtown Hamilton at the former site of Ivor Wynne Stadium which the team played at from 1950 until 2012.
+The stadium is located in downtown Hamilton at the former site of Ivor Wynne Stadium.
+The team played at Civic Stadium from 1950 until 1970.
+Renovations were done, and in 1970 the stadium was renamed in honour of Ivor Wynne.
+The team played there until 2012.
 During construction of Tim Hortons Field in 2013, the Tiger-Cats played at Alumni Stadium in Guelph, Ontario.

 Logo

-The Tiger-Cats logo for many decades was an exact reverse of the Princeton University Tigers athletic logo.
-The artwork for the original "leaping tiger" is claimed by Hamilton, having been designed by Jake Gaudaur, a former Tiger-Cat player, President, and CFL Commissioner.
+The artwork for the original "leaping tiger" was designed by Jake Gaudaur, a former Tiger-Cat player, president, and CFL commissioner.
+The Princeton University Tigers' athletic logo for many years was a mirror image of the Hamilton logo, except in orange.
 Both logos have since been revised or replaced.
-The colours of the logo are black, yellow, and white.
+The colours of the logo are the club's traditional colours for well over 100 years: black, yellow, and white.
+The red tongue is the last remaining nod to the upstart red-clad Hamilton Wildcats.

+In 2023 a redesign by Cayuga artist Kyle Joedicke was launched as part of a campaign to mark the CFL's commitment to truth and reconciliation.